• Skip to primary navigation

 Easy Pasta Bolognese with Red Lentils Recipe (vegan)

 The ideal weeknight meal, ready in just 20 minutes.
-This protein- and fiber-packed recipe can take your pasta night to a new level with less of your time.
 Plus, it's hearty without the health downsides of meat, making it a great Meatless Monday option!
 Satisfies vegan, whole food plant-based, oil-free lifestyles, and when using gluten-free pasta it also satisfies a gluten-free lifestyle.

 5 from 1 vote